raymondworkshop/raymondworkshop.github.io/_posts/learning/2017-11-16-notes-self-actualization-and-self-reflections.md

 * you should work hard and always think about how you can do better and take on more responsibility.

-    Also, life is not only about work, it’s also about your relationships with your family and romantic partner, friendship, and self-interest.
-Life is everything and if you don’t balance well you won’t be happy.
+    - life is not only about work, it’s also about your relationships with your family and romantic partner, friendship, and self-interest.
+    - Life is everything and if you don’t balance well you won’t be happy.

 #### 我该做什么贡献